ucb-ist-drupal/ucberkeley_cas-7/README.md

 Here's what to do:

-1. Disable UC Berkeley Environment Configurations by un-checking its entry at /admin/modules and clicking submit (or by using drush).
+1. Disable UC Berkeley Environment Configurations by un-checking its entry at /admin/modules and clicking submit.
 2. Download <a href="http://drupal-apps.berkeley.edu/content/ucb-environment-configurations">the new version of UC Berkeley Environment Configurations</a>.
 3. Using your file manager simply remove the ucb_envconf folder from your site (look under /sites/all/modules or /profiles).
 4. Unpack the new version of UC Berkeley Environment Configurations and copy it into /sites/all/modules (or your preferred module directory.)
-5. Clear the caches on your site at /admin/config/development/performance.
-(Running update.php is not required.)
+5. Enable ucberkeley_envconf.
+(Running update.php is not necessary.)
-6. Enable ucberkeley_envconf.

 At this point your site will be using the latest version of UC Berkeley Environment Configurations.